-According to a recent report by Gartner, there are approximately 8.4 billion devices globally that are internet enabled and can communicate with other devices, creating the Internet of Things (IoT).
-This figure is expected to more than double by 2020, driven primarily by the consumer market.
+According to a report by Cisco, there are approximately 27.1 billion networked devices globally that are internet enabled and can communicate with other devices, creating the Internet of Things (IoT).
+This figure is expected to more than double in the next five years, driven primarily by the consumer market.
 Vehicles, smart TVs, and digital set-top boxes are already paving the way of IoT for consumers.
 Smart electric meters, commercial security cameras, process sensors and real-time location services have already seen increased adoption rates in business and manufacturing.
 Traffic lights, CCTV and street lighting have all been part of many smart city initiatives around the world.

 It is the continuous technological advancements in sensors, Wi-Fi, distributed computing and big data that are changing how we interpret and interact with the world around us, bringing a new era of connectivity, the Internet of Things.

 For the banking industry, there are immediate opportunities in three main areas: customer experience, product development and payments.